vmware/terraform-provider-vra/website/docs/d/fabric_datastore_vsphere.html.markdown

 }
 ```

-A storage profile data source supports the following arguments:
+A vSphere fabric datastore data source supports the following arguments:

 ## Argument Reference

-* `filter` - (Optional) Filter query string that is supported by vRA multi-cloud IaaS API.
-Only one of 'filter' or 'id' must be specified.
+* `id` - (Optional) The id of the vSphere fabric datastore resource instance.
+Only one of 'id' or 'filter' must be specified.

-* `id` - (Optional) ID of the vSphere data source.
-Only one of 'filter' or 'id' must be specified.
+* `filter` - (Optional) Search criteria to narrow down the vSphere fabric datastore resource instance.
+Only one of 'id' or 'filter' must be specified.

 ## Attribute Reference

 * `cloud_account_ids` - Set of ids of the cloud accounts this entity belongs to.

 * `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+The date is in ISO 8601 and UTC.

+* `description` - A human-friendly description.

 * `external_id` - External entity Id on the provider side.